MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field RawDeviceOK

 Specifies whether the driver for the underlying bus can drive the device if there is no function driver (for example, SCSI devices in pass-through mode).
-This mode of operation is called <a href="wdkgloss.r#wdkgloss.raw_mode#wdkgloss.raw_mode">raw mode</a>.
+This mode of operation is called <a href="https://msdn.microsoft.com/004698f5-cb0e-4995-a19c-7075aa226000">raw mode</a>.

 ### -field SurpriseRemovalOK